 The cervix is the narrow lower portion of the uterus that opens into the vagina.
 Human papillomavirus (HPV) causes almost all cases of cervical cancer, which is a common sexually transmitted infection.
-Estimates show that about 14 million new infections occur every year.
+Estimates show that about

 Most people who have HPV infections never experience any symptoms, and many cases go away without treatment.
 However, certain strains of the virus can infect cells and cause problems such as genital warts or cancer.

 People rarely have symptoms of cervical cancer in its early stages.
 This is why it’s so important to get a regular Pap test to ensure early detection and treatment of precancerous lesions.
 The symptoms typically only appear when the cancer cells grow through the top layer of cervical tissue into the tissue below it.
 This occurs when the precancerous cells are left untreated and progress to invasive cervical cancer.